GPUOpen-Effects/GeometryFX/README.md

 GeometryFX comes with several built-in filters:

 * Backface culling: This is generally the most efficient filter, which removes back-facing triangles.
-In order to avoid clipping, the culling is performed in homogenous coordinates.
+In order to avoid clipping, the culling is performed in homogeneous coordinates.
 * Small primitive filtering: Triangles which are guaranteed to not hit a sample are removed.
 This filter tests the bounding box of the triangle against the sample grid, and requires the triangle to be projected.
 * Frustum culling: Cull triangles against the view frustum.
 While most games perform per-object culling, this filter runs per-triangle.
+* Cluster culling: Filter complete clusters of triangles before going into per-triangle filtering.

 The filters are executed in a compute shader which writes the new index buffer and the draw calls for each batch.